stffabi/docker-postgres-backup/README.md

 ## Parameters

+    UID             the user id, default: 65534
+    GID             the group id, default: 65534
     MYSQL_HOST      the host/ip of your mysql database MYSQL_PORT      the port number of your mysql database MYSQL_USER      the username of your mysql database